Downtown Myrtle Beach

 (803) 448-8368 Long before Ripley's Aquarium opened at Broadway at the Beach, a small aquarium attraction opened a couple of blocks off the boulevard, behind Mammy's Kitchen at the SE corner of Chester St. and 11th Ave.
 North.
 Here is a brochure from July, 1982:

 |Brochure outside||Brochure inside|

 1107 N. Ocean Blvd.

 (803) 448-7731 Rock Burger was for many years one of the only all-hours bars, open 24/7 except for Sunday, when no alcohol could be sold.
 It was THE favorite after-hours club for all the local people, and at 2-3 in the morning, it would be packed and stay that way all night long.
 They are also one of the first clubs that I saw with huge wide-screen TVs on the ceiling, and they always had cool things playing-- like MTV way back when it was actually entertaining.
 I drank many pitchers of beer there.
-[Hi! to Gary Dunn & his roommate Riff-Raff] This bar was opened by ex-Firehouse bassist Perry Richardson, a native of Conway.
+[Hi! to Gary Dunn & his roommate Riff-Raff] This bar was owned by brother Danny and Doron Applebaumn, with their "momma" running the register.
 It became well-known for live bands, and was harassed by the police, who showed up constantly with dB meters to measure the noise.
 It was eventually forced to close.
 Now, it has been turned into yet another t-shirt shop.
-A guy working in the shop in 2006, who says that he remembers Rock Burger, said that it closed "about 10 years ago"; other reports confirm that it closed around 1995, after being open from the early 1980s.
+A guy working in the shop in 2006, who says that he remembers Rock Burger, said that it closed "about 10 years ago"; other reports confirm that it closed around 1995, after being open in that location since 1982.